 What to do now to be more competitive online.

 The concept of LSM—localized social marketing—has been around for awhile, but an interesting study was recently released that’s causing a bit of a buzz.
-The Local Search Association (LSA) collaborated with SOCi to study 163 national franchise brands’ LSM strategies.
+The Local Search Association (now known as Localogy) collaborated with SOCi to study 163 national franchise brands’ LSM strategies.
 The result is the LSM Benchmark Report.